 How to Improve Your Credit Score

-Experian's annual State of Credit Report for 2017 says the average American credit score is the highest it's been since 2012, clocking in at a "fair" 675.
+Experian's annual State of Credit Report says the average American credit score is the highest it's been since 2012, clocking in at a "fair" 675.

 All sorts of things are harder when your credit score is less than awesome.
 You pay higher interest rates on your home, pay higher interest rates for your car, pay double the interest on your credit cards, and more for your auto insurance, too.
 My particular favorite is the utilities deposit, which is basically the power company holding your money ransom while they bet against you paying your bills on time.